 Restoring a terminated account in Jetbackup

-NOTE: If it’s been longer than 30 days after the termination of the account, unfortunately, no backup would exist.
+NOTE: If it’s been longer than 30 days after the termination of the account, unfortunately, no backup would exist in Jetbackup.

-If it’s been less than 30 days, then you’ll want to get the cPanel username for the account:
+If it’s been less than 30 days after a cPanel account has been terminated, then you can restore a full account backup through Jetbackup.
+To start, you will want to get the cPanel username for the account from WHMCS profile:

-You’ll be asked to confirm and click restore again then go to queue to watch and make sure everything goes through properly.
+You’ll be asked to confirm and click restore again.

 Downloading a backup